-The endometrium or endometrial lining is the inner layer of the uterus where the implantation and attachment of the embryo takes place.
+The endometrium or endometrial lining is the inner layer of the uterus where the implantation and attachment of the embryo take place.

-Uterine abnormalities can be congenital, that is, from birth, or appear later in life as a consequence of polyps, myomas, or cysts.
+Uterine abnormalities can be congenital, that is, from birth, or appear later in life as a consequence of fibroids, myomas, or cysts.

-Also, it should be taken into account that endometriosis is an infertility cause of uterine origin as well.
+Also, it should be taken into account that endometriosis is infertility of uterine origin as well.
 It is a condition caused by the inflammation of the endometrial tissue, which grows outside the uterine cavity.
-Depending on the severity, it can be more or less harmful to the woman's fertility.
+Depending on the severity, it can be more or less perjudicial to a woman's fertility.

-Click here if you want to get further information about this: Female infertility due to uterine abnormalities.
+Click here if you want to get further information about this subject: Female infertility due to uterine abnormalities.